-16/3/20 Week 8 was the beginning of regular weekly communication by our Principal Martin Buckmaster to parents and carers regarding continually updating information as it was received from NSW Health regarding COVID-19 school procedures (such as student pick-up/ dropoff, and Learning At Home options).
+Regular weekly communications through our weekly News Sheet by our Principal Martin Buckmaster to parents and carers regarding continually updating information as it was received from NSW Health regarding COVID-19 school procedures (such as student pick-up/ dropoff, and Learning At Home options).
 These communications also included sharing information from professional bodies such as maintaining student and family wellbeing during those unusual and stressful times, and also specifically relating to changes to school events.

-Also in the weekly News Sheet was published Adult Learning articles such as 'Education - A Pathway of 'Silent Healing' by Dr Michaela Glockler.
-Parents and Carers were informed of the "Ideas Teams" opportunities to be involved in teams of School Beautification, Student Liaison, Events and Promotions, and the School Community Garden.
-Instructions for festivals were communicated, families invited to contribute toward the 5-year Strategic Plan development, and policies were regularly shared such as Clothing, Food, and the Grievance policies.
-Parents were invited to the AGM, made aware of the process and then results of the Student Satisfaction Survey, and invited to access the Parent Portal and the School App.
+Also in the weekly News Sheet was published information about Adult Learning workshops including "The Art of Caring" at the Sydney Rudolf Steiner College and "Celebrating Birthdays" with Ebba Bodame.
+Parents and Carers were informed of the School Community Garden and invited to join gardening working bees.
+Parents were invited to attend the Strategic Plan 2021-2026 Launch on 18 May 2021.
+Instructions for festivals were communicated, and the AGM, made aware of the process and then results of the Student Satisfaction Survey, and invited to access the Parent Portal and the School App.

 We utilised social media to gain broader access to interested members of the school community and the broader community.
-Numerous articles on Steiner education and student/family wellbeing were shared on the school's Facebook and Instagram pages.
+Numerous articles on Steiner education and student/ family wellbeing were shared on the school's Facebook and Instagram pages.

-2020 Reporting Area 2 Contextual information about the school
+2021 Reporting Area 2 Contextual information about the school